 BS7671 "Requirements for Electrical Installations", the IET Wiring Regulations, appendix 4 voltage drop tables, values are give in mV/A/m (or effectively mΩ).
 However, these tables are related to the line to neutral voltage for single phase circuits and line to line voltage for three phase circuits.

-To convert the three phase table values so that they relate to the input resistance (or reactance) required by CENELEC 50480 it is necessary to divide the BS 7671 three phaes values by √3 (the square root of three).
-No adjustment is requried for single phase values.
+To convert the three phase table values so that they relate to the input resistance (or reactance) required by CENELEC 50480 it is necessary to divide the BS 7671 three phase values by √3 (the square root of three).
+No adjustment is required for single phase values.
+Given values of voltage drop for three phase balanced systems are related to the line voltage.

 Note: the values in the tables are given at the maximum conductor operating temperature. myCableEngineering uses circuit theory (see Impedance) to calculate impedance and voltage drops are calculated using CENELEC 50480.
-Our testing shows that the difference in resistance calculation by circuit theory and that given in BS 7671 is less than 0.0001 Ω/m.
+Our testing shows that the difference in resistance calculation by circuit theory and that given in BS 7671 is small.